khantauheed77/AI-Website-Builder/README.md

 WebCraft uses **MongoDB** with **Mongoose** for persistent application data.

-The database is responsible for storing information related to:
+The database stores application information such as:

 * Users
 * Website projects